-The relationship between middle and upper middle class employers and domestic workers brings the issue of class relations centre stage.
+The relationship between middle and upper middle-class employers and domestic workers brings the issue of class relations centre stage.
 This relationship of white women in the position of employer and black women in the position of a domestic worker reinforces racial relations of inequalities of power and resources.
 Women employers often disrespect domestic work as a profession - not respecting the law in terms of payment and hours.
-Data from the national institute of statistics, IBGE, shows that in Brazil there are 72 per cent of domestic workers without a Worker's Card; 27.7 per cent of them receive half of the minimum salary and 41.3 per cent receive between half and one minimum salary.
-Many maintain a relationship based on disrespectful attitudes, on the negation of rights and on keeping silence in the face of violence and sexual abuse suffered by domestic workers in the workplace at the hands of their partners, husbands, sons, friends or other relatives (Oliveira and Sant'anna 2002).
-These patterns of violence have a history; as Oliveira and Sant'anna note:
+Data from the Brazilian Institute of Geography and Statistics (IBGE) shows that in Brazil there are 72 per cent of domestic workers without a Worker's Card; 27.7 per cent of them receive half of the minimum salary and 41.3 per cent receive between half of minimum salary and one minimum salary.
+Many maintain a relationship based on disrespectful attitudes, on the negation of rights and on keeping silence in the face of violence and sexual abuse suffered by domestic workers in the workplace at the hands of their employers, husbands, sons, friends or other relatives (Oliveira and Sant'Anna 2002).
+These patterns of violence have a history; as Oliveira and Sant'Anna note:

 In the past we did not dare to classify the subject as being sexual abuse as today it is considered.
 It was only domestic-sexual violence.
-It was a kind of violence that forced black women to remember little had changed regarding the patterns of behaviour established between slave owners and their slaves, between the "casa grande" and the "senzala".
+It was a kind of violence that forced black women to remember little had changed regarding the patterns of behaviour established between slave owners and their slaves, between the 'casa grande' and the 'senzala'.

 The relationships between women employers and domestic workers are permeated by feelings and situations that confuse a working relationship.
 In the name of affection or friendship, many domestic workers' rights are forgotten.
-Creuza reflects on how terms of endearment and talk of being 'part of the family' cloud the very real exploitation of domestic workers, noting that:
+Creuza Oliveira reflects on how terms of endearment and talk of being 'part of the family' cloud the very real exploitation of domestic workers, noting that: